KaisenAmin/c_std/README.md

 - `Numbers`: The Numbers library in C provides constants for common mathematical values, analogous to the `<numbers>` header introduced in C++20.
 It offers a simple way to access important mathematical constants in C programming, enhancing the precision and readability of mathematical computations.

-- `Numeric`: Implements various numerical operations and algorithms, including those for basic arithmetic, interpolation, and mathematical calculations.
-This module aims to bring the functionality of the C++ `<numeric>` header to C, offering features like GCD, LCM, and midpoint calculations, among others.

 - `Crypto`: Provides tools for cryptographic operations.
 This module might include functions for encryption and decryption, hashing, and secure random number generation.
 It's intended to offer C developers basic cryptographic utilities.

 - `Time`: The Time library in C is a comprehensive tool designed for handling time-related operations.
 Inspired by the functionality of more advanced languages, this library provides a robust set of functions for manipulating and comparing time values in C programs.